 Mouth sores, nausea, and other symptoms that make it challenging to eat healthily are some of the side effects that can be caused by cancer treatment.
 You might not need the want to eat the kinds of food that you generally enjoy, which could make it difficult for you to get enough nutrients.
 If you aren’t getting enough of certain nutrients from the food you eat, you may have increased discomfort or pain.
 To lessen the severity of these adverse effects, it is possible that a nutritionist or your primary care physician would recommend that you make adjustments to your eating routine or take nutritional supplements.

 One other strategy for dealing with pain is known as distraction.
-You can divert your attention from whatever is bothering you by completely submerging yourself in an activity you enjoy, such as reading, painting, or watching television.
+This can be done through painkilling drugs like those you can find here, or you can divert your attention from whatever is bothering you by completely submerging yourself in an activity you enjoy, such as reading, painting, or watching television.
 According to studies, laughing can assist in alleviating pain and distress; therefore, you should think about the task, watching or listening to anything that will make you laugh.
 Have a good day chatting with family and friends.
 Spend some quality time with your animals.
 The acquisition of new skills, such as those required for a recent activity, pastime, or language, can serve as an effective diversion.
 You can also unwind by indulging in some of your favorite forms of self-care, such as getting into a steamy shower or bath.

 Another way that you can help someone suffering from cancer is to help find out what may have caused cancer.
 Sometimes outside factors can contribute to cancer and these may be out of their control.
 For example, if someone was exposed to asbestos then they may find themselves with mesothelioma, you can look for a lawyer to help them receive financial compensation.
 If you are located in Kentucky, you can look for a Mesothelioma lawyer in Kentucky to help you out.